Treatment for PTSD

 Dysregulation of the stress system, including the hypothalamic-pituitary-adrenal (HPA) axis and the locus caeruleus/norepinephrine-sympathetic nervous system (SNS), is involved in the pathophysiology of PTSD.
 The HPA axis that coordinates the hormonal response to stress, which activates the LC-noradrenergic system, is implicated in the over-consolidation of memories that occurs in the aftermath of trauma.

-During traumatic experiences the release of high level of stress hormones suppresses hypothalamic activity.
+During traumatic experiences, the release of high levels of stress hormones suppresses hypothalamic activity.
 Most people with PTSD show a low secretion of cortisol and high secretion of catecholamines in urine, with a norepinephrine/cortisol ratio consequently higher than comparable non-diagnosed individuals.

 Such finding shows the difference between PTSD and the normative fight-or-flight response, in which both catecholamine and cortisol levels are elevated after exposure to a stressor.
 Brain catecholamine levels are high, and corticotropin-releasing factor (CRF) concentrations are high.
 Other studies demonstrated in individuals with PTSD an elevated corticotropin-releasing hormone and increased plasma catecholamines.
 PTSD can be the effect of a maladaptive learning pathway to fear response through a hypersensitive and hyper-responsive HPA axis.
-Hyper-responsiveness in the norepinephrine system ist most probably caused by continued exposure to high stress level.
+Hyperresponsiveness in the norepinephrine system is most probably caused by continued exposure to high stress levels.

-A part of the brain called amygdala and the hippocampus belongs to the limbic system.
-It’s the limbic system, which is involved in forming emotional memories, especially those fear related.
+A part of the brain called the amygdala and the hippocampus belong to the limbic system.
+It’s the limbic system that is involved in forming emotional memories, especially those fear-related ones.
 The hippocampus plays important roles in the consolidation of information from short-term memory to long-term memory.
-During high stress, the hippocampus is suppressed which can explain the later occurrence of flashbacks.
+During high stress, the hippocampus is suppressed, which can explain the later occurrence of flashbacks.

 History of PTSD.
 War and Psychology

 The term called today PTSD and its diagnostic criteria changed over the past hundred years.
 The diagnosis was initially referring to the combat trauma.
-In the past half century, the diagnosis relates not only to soldier but also to other individuals struck by a sudden trauma causing the same symptoms initially observer only by the military personnel.
+In the past half century, the diagnosis relates not only to soldiers but also to other individuals struck by a sudden trauma causing the same symptoms initially observed only by the military personnel.

-At the same time psychiatrists coined for the combat trauma the term “Traumatic War Neurosis” following the terminology of Freud’s psychoanalysis.
-The psychoanalysis became also the first psychotherapy method used in PTSD treatment.
-Later more effective therapy methods such as Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) followed.
+At the same time, psychiatrists coined for the combat trauma the term “Traumatic War Neurosis,” following the terminology of Freud’s psychoanalysis.
+The psychoanalysis became also the first psychotherapy method used for PTSD treatment.
+Later, more effective therapy methods such as Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Processing Therapy (CPT), and Prolonged Exposure (PE) followed.

-During WW II, the combat trauma remained but it was renamed into the less shocking term: “Battle Fatigue”.
-For long time the military establishment neglected the psychological impact of the combat trauma.
-During WW II, the American general George Patton struck two soldiers finding them at evacuation hospitals away from the front lines without visible physical injuries.
+During WW II, the combat trauma remained, but it was renamed into the less shocking term “Battle Fatigue.”
+For a long time, the military establishment neglected the psychological impact of the combat trauma.
+During WW II, the American general George Patton struck two soldiers, finding them at evacuation hospitals away from the front lines without visible physical injuries.

 “Shell Shock” and “War Neurosis”

-Firstly, during the WW I and between the wars the combat trauma was called “shell shock” or “war neurosis”.
-Later, during the WW II, the diagnosis was changed into “battle fatigue”.
+Firstly, during World War I and between the wars, the combat trauma was called “shell shock” or “war neurosis.”
+Later, during World War II, the diagnosis was changed to “battle fatigue.”

 Establishing PTSD Diagnosis

-After the WW II everyone was hoping that war will never happen again.
+After World War II, everyone was hoping that war would never happen again.
 The research on the war trauma (synonymous to PTSD) stagnated.
-It started again in the 60ties during the Vietnam war.
-Since then, the trauma related to war or other severe traumatizing events has been called “Post Traumatic Stress Disorder” (PTSD).
-Along with establishing the diagnosis of PTSD also different therapeutic methods for this condition have been developed.
-Until today the most effective treatment for war trauma is the psychotherapy which has its roots in the Freudian psychoanalysis.
+It started again in the 1960s during the Vietnam War.
+Since then, the trauma related to war or other severe traumatising events has been called “Post Traumatic Stress Disorder” (PTSD).
+Along with establishing the diagnosis of PTSD, different therapeutic methods for this condition have also been developed.
+Until today, the most effective treatment for war trauma is psychotherapy, which has its roots in Freudian psychoanalysis.

-The formative figure in history of PTSD treatment and research was Sigmund Freud who developed the first psychotherapeutic treatment method called psychoanalysis.
+The formative figure in the history of PTSD treatment and research was Sigmund Freud, who developed the first psychotherapeutic treatment method called psychoanalysis.
 For Freud, the “Great War” was a traumatic experience.
 He was worrying not only about his three serving sons.
 The Spanish Flu pandemic struck Freud with tragic results.
 Sophie, Freud’s beloved daughter, died suddenly from the influenza while pregnant with her third child.
-Midst of such devastating events Freud worked on his paper “Beyond the pleasure principle”.
+In the middle of such devastating events, Freud worked on his paper “Beyond the Pleasure Principle.”
 The deprivation and losses of the war raised his scepticism about human nature.
-He realized how thin the layer of civilization in advanced European societies was.
+He realised how thin the layer of civilisation in advanced European societies was.

 Freud worked with soldiers returning from World War I. He and other psychoanalysts described the symptoms of combat trauma as war neurosis.
-Freud treated the traumatized soldiers with his own method, the psychoanalysis, at that time the only available psychological treatment.
+Freud treated the traumatised soldiers with his own method, psychoanalysis, at that time the only available psychological treatment.

 Freud observed repetitive dreams and memories by the victims of war related to the traumatic experiences.
-He wrote: “dreams occurring in traumatic patients have the characteristic of repeatedly bringing the patient back into the situation of his accident”.
-This phenomenon observed by Freud is one of diagnostic criteria for today’s PTSD diagnosis.
+He wrote: “Dreams occurring in traumatic patients have the characteristic of repeatedly bringing the patient back into the situation of his accident.”
+This phenomenon observed by Freud is one of the diagnostic criteria for today’s PTSD diagnosis.

 “Beyond the Pleasure Principle”

-In his book “Beyond the Pleasure Principle”, Freud put forward the concept of the “death instinct” standing in the opposition to the “life instinct”.
-With this acknowledgment he changed the paradigm of his own psychoanalytic theory in which initially he identified only one “instinct” called “libido”.
+In his book “Beyond the Pleasure Principle,” Freud put forward the concept of the “death instinct” standing in opposition to the “life instinct.”
+With this acknowledgement, he changed the paradigm of his own psychoanalytic theory, in which initially he identified only one “instinct” called “libido.”
 Freud defined libido as the vital energy or driving force of all human desires and actions and was convinced of its exclusively sexual nature.

-Freud created an important landmark in the history of research on the war neurosis respectively PTSD.
-He concluded that the self-preservation and the tendency toward creative, life-producing drives is contradicted by the death drive.
+Freud created an important landmark in the history of research on the war neurosis, respectively, PTSD.
+He concluded that the self-preservation and the tendency toward creative, life-producing drives are contradicted by the death drive.
 He wrote, “The purpose of all life is death.”

 The inspiration and turning point for Freud’s “modified version” of psychoanalytic theory was the assumption of two opposing tendencies in human nature.
-The drive to unfold and preserve life contrasts with the urge to destroy others, ourselves, and even to destruct the civilization.
+The drive to unfold and preserve life contrasts with the urge to destroy others, ourselves, and even civilisation.
 Human history, consisting of epochs of creation interrupted by violence, war, and destruction, seems to support Freud’s pessimistic hypothesis.

 A Letter from Freud to Einstein